 This week I’ll be writing about Longwood Gardens and my annual visit to its spectacular holiday display, A Longwood Christmas.
 I was thrilled to discover that this year’s show is dedicated to France.
 Entitled ‘C’est Magnifique!’, it was inspired by founder Pierre S. du Pont and his vision for the property, which was named after his great-great-grandfather, a French economist and writer who immigrated to America at the end of the French Revolution.
 Continue reading →

 When I was a teen, a French girl came to live with us for the summer.
-She caused quite a stir in conservative Delaware with her cigarette jeans, lace-up wedge espadrilles and oversized red glasses.
+She caused quite a stir in our button-down town with her skinny jeans, lace-up wedge espadrilles and oversized red glasses.
 That being said, what I remember most was her preference for a men’s cologne named Pino Sylvestre.
-Whenever she brushed past, a wisp of fresh, forest smell followed in her wake.
+Wherever she went, an intoxicating ‘green’ fragrance trailed in her wake.
 Continue reading →

 One of many beautiful poinsettias at the US Botanic Garden